 Also known as the heart or middle notes of the fragrance: this is the perfume’s dominant scent.

-Civet is an animalistic scented musk that is extracted from the odorous sacs of a civet (an exotic cat), but now commonly replicated with a synthetic counterpart for ethical reasons.
+Civet is a scented musk extracted from the odorous sacs of a civet (an exotic cat), but it is now commonly replicated synthetically due to ethical reasons.
+On its own, the aroma of civet is very unpleasant, but when it is diluted with other perfume ingredients, it can become warm and radiant.

 Eau de cologne (EDC)